digipair/digipair-xr/docs/get-started.md

 To see the other connected users, you must create a network session:

 1. open the file `apps/metaverse/src/metaverse.html`
-2. add an attribute `session` to the html element `meta-scene` with a unique uuid as value
+2. add an attribute `session` to the html element `dxr-scene` with a unique uuid as value

 > The uuid can be generated from [uuidgenerator.net](https://www.uuidgenerator.net) for example